Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 }
 ```

-While executed tasks are effective when collocated, you may require operations on the Cluster.
+While executed tasks are effective when co-located, you may require operations on the cluster.

 ```java